sarkarj/KafkaServer-Python/README.md

     sudo service docker start
     sudo usermod -a -G docker ec2-user

-Here adding the ec2-user to the docker group to execute docker commands without using sudo, then close the current terminal and log back in a new SSH session
+Here adding the ec2-user to the docker group to execute docker commands without using sudo, then close the current terminal and log back in a new SSH session.

 Download the current release of docker compose and apply executable permissions to the binary